boardfish/dissertation/contents/1-literature-review.md

 expertise in, and enthusiasm for, handling computers.
-However, in practice, this application of technology brings to mind the image of a small group of people crowding around a screen, embodying a negative example in following this law of visibility. @nicholson2018creating supports this idea, suggesting that games using a screen do not emphasise the *"face-to-face contact"* players share in live-action games.
+However, in practice, this application of technology brings to mind the image of a small group of people crowding around a screen, embodying a negative example in following this law of visibility. @nicholson2018creating supports this idea, suggesting that games using a screen do not emphasise the *"face-to-face contact"* [p.
+45] players share in live-action games.

-Other forms of technology can still enable this *"face-to-face contact"* that escape rooms prioritise.
+Other forms of technology can still enable this *"face-to-face contact"* [@nicholson2018creating, p.
+45] that escape rooms prioritise.
 The Nintendo Switch video game [*1-2-Switch*](https://www.nintendo.co.uk/Games/Nintendo-Switch/1-2-Switch-1173186.html) often makes a point of pulling away from the screen.
 The majority of its minigames rely on what is done physically with the Joy-Con controller.
 Players